gruntwork-io/boilerplate/_docs/README.md

     prompt: Enter a description for the home page
     default: Welcome to my home page!

-  - name: about.Description
-    prompt: Enter a description for the about page
-    default: About Us

 dependencies:
   - name: about
     template-folder: ../about-us-page
     output-folder: ../about-us-page
+    variables:
+      - name: Description
+        prompt: Enter a description for the about page
+        default: About Us
 ```

 **Variables**: A list of objects (i.e. dictionaries) that define variables.
 Each variable may contain the following
 keys:

 * `name` (Required): The name of the variable.
-To define a variable meant to be used in a specific dependency, use
-  the syntax <DEPENDENCY_NAME>.<VARIABLE_NAME> (e.g. about.Description).
 * `prompt` (Optional): The prompt to display to the user when asking them for a value.
 Default:
   "Enter a value for <VARIABLE_NAME>".
 * `default` (Optional): A default value for this variable.
 The user can just hit ENTER at the command line to use the